 However, building these cases takes effort, professional expertise, and resources that may not be available to you.
 That is where our skilled workers’ comp lawyers come in and help you.

-Workers’ compensation is a complex area of law, which is especially true for workplace back injuries.
+Personal injury and workers’ compensation can be a complex area of law, which is especially true for workplace back injuries.
 Even a lumbar strain can keep you from performing your best and require treatment, rest, and compensation for lost wages.

-Do not underestimate your symptoms or assume you are not eligible for workers’ compensation.
+Do not underestimate your symptoms or assume you are not eligible for an injury claim or workers’ compensation.
 Investigate the possibility as it can reduce your financial stressors and help you recover better.

 Call Raphaelson & Levine at (212) 268-3222 to schedule a free consultation and case evaluation.